googlefonts/variable-components-in-ufo/README.md

 The UFO in which the source data is stored is _implied by the global portion of the source location_, via the `.designspace` document.

-For example, if a source location is at `Weight=800, Width=30, LocalAxis=23`, where "Weight" and "Width" are global axes, and "LocalAxis" a local axis, the source UFO will be the one associated with `Weight=800, Width=30`.
-This means that the _must_ be a source defined in the `.designspace` document for the global portion of the location.
+For example, if a source location is at `Weight=800, Width=30, LocalAxis=23`, where "Weight" and "Width" are global axes, and "LocalAxis" is a local axis, the source UFO will be the one associated with `Weight=800, Width=30`.
+There _must_ be a source defined in the `.designspace` document for the global portion of the location.

 If a variable glyph defines a local axis with the _same name_ as a global axis, it has precedence over the global axis, and an axis value for this axis in a source location belongs to the _local_ portion of the location, and therefore does _not_ participate in deciding which UFO the source data is stored in.